panzerdp/dmitripavlutin.com/content/posts/120-this-interview-questions/index.md

 If you've answered correctly 5 or more questions, then you have a good understanding of `this` keyword!

 Otherwise, you need a good refresher on how `this` keyword works in JavaScript.
-I recommend revising the post [Gentle Explanation of “this” in JavaScript](/gentle-explanation-of-this-in-javascript/).
+I recommend revising the post [Gentle Explanation of "this" in JavaScript](/gentle-explanation-of-this-in-javascript/).

 Ready for a new challenge?
 Try to solve the [7 Interview Questions on JavaScript Closures](/javascript-closures-interview-questions/).